 You can correct the standard color temperature for the white balance setting.
 This adjustment will have the same effect as using a color temperature conversion or color compensating filter.
 Each color can be corrected to one of nine levels.

 Users familiar with using color temperature conversion or color compensating filters will find this feature handy.

-Hold down the <WB> and turn the $< \sim >$ or $< \sim >$ dial.
+Hold down the <WB> button and press the <₩> button.